 TIP #8: TRAVEL LIGHT.
 IF YOU NEVER WEAR THAT DRESS AT HOME, YOU’RE NOT GOING TO WEAR IT ON YOUR HOLIDAY.

 While I’m at it, you’re not gonna get a chance to read those 5 magazines and 6 books you brought with you.
 Limit it to 2 books and 2 magazines per week.
-You’ll only look at them longingly, like I am.
+You’ll only look at them longingly like I am.
 This is dependent on your children’s age of course.

-Same goes for your sneakers and workout clothes.
+The same goes for your sneakers and workout clothes.
 You’re not going to go to the gym #keepdreaming.

-Keep your half full suitcase with all the chemist supplies.
+Keep your half-full suitcase with all the chemist supplies.
 You never know when you may need them.

 We had a pre-dinner happy hour drink.
 There was a wedding party there too.
 The bride looked beautiful.
 It was a shame about the rain.
 My daughter was very inquisitive about what was going on.
 She asked me if the bride was a princess.
-I told her that today she was, and that she’d married her prince.
+I told her that today she was and that she’d married her prince.
 She then ran around looking for the prince.
 When she saw him she told me she was going to marry a girl prince #mydaughtermaybegay #Ihavenoissuewiththat.

 We’ve just finished dinner, and I’m literally fuming.
 We had to cut dinner short and take the rest to our room (mine anyway).
 Another tantrum because I won’t let her eat just ice cream for dinner #Iamanassholeparent #threenager #f***ingoverit.